theCephusHasLanded/Terrapin/DATABASE_SETUP.md

 ### 7. Verify Your Database Setup

-1. Check your PlanetScale dashboard to see the created tables
+1. Check your Supabase dashboard under "Table Editor" to see the created tables
 2. Run the development server:
    ```bash
    npm run dev